samwisegg123/arguidelife/blog/posts/first-post.md

----
-title: 5 Questions to Ask Before You Buy Any Life Insurance Policy
----

 Buying life insurance can feel overwhelming.
 It’s a world of jargon, complex products, and sales pressure.
 After losing my father without any preparation, I learned firsthand how confusing it can be.
 That experience is why I became an agent—to help families navigate this process with clarity and confidence.

 Before you sign any application, you deserve to feel 100% certain about your decision.
 The right agent won’t just sell you a policy; they will act as your guide.